• Home

 Calculation of the Part D Late Enrollment Penalty

-• The penalty amount is rounded to the nearest $0.10 and is added to your monthly premium.
+• The penalty calculation amount is rounded to the nearest $0.10 and is added to your monthly premium for your Medicare drug coverage.

 • The penalty may increase annually due to the escalation in the "national base beneficiary premium."